vgbs/dsp-documentation/dsp/observability.md

 ## Access Control & Security

 - **Platform Team:**
-    - Full visibility into all logs from the hub cluster and cluster-level spoke clusters via **Platform Team Grafana** instance.
+    - Full visibility into all logs from the hub cluster and cluster-level logs from spoke clusters via **Platform Team Grafana** instance.
     - No access to team/application logs.
 - **Tenant Teams (Spoke Clusters):**
     - Teams can only access logs from their own namespaces via their dedicated Grafana instance.